If ever there was a place that was made for road tripping, it would be western USA.

 Since I had to fly to the US anyway for a wedding this past June, I knew I definitely wanted to spend time out west and make up for my lack of travels there.
-So I partnered with Cruise America RV Rentals and completed an 8 day road trip around Northern California with my sister Jamie.
+So I partnered with Cruise America RV Rentals and completed an 8 day road trip in Northern California with my sister Jamie.
 I’ve done loads of road trips and camping trips before, but this was my first time experiencing RV travel.

-Much more to come on what it’s like road tripping in an RV (spoiler alert: flippin’ AWESOME), but for now I thought I’d share our Northern California one-week road trip itinerary.
+Much more to come on what it’s like road tripping in an RV (spoiler alert: flippin’ AWESOME), but for now I thought I’d share our One Week Northern California road trip itinerary.

 Yosemite National Park

 If you were wondering whether Yosemite is one of those insanely overhyped destinations, I can confirm that it is absolutely WORTH THE HYPE.

 I’m sure this place is worth visiting year-round, but I adored Yosemite during summer – yes, despite it being super-duper-peak season and massively crowded.
 The kind of crowded that has you driving laps around the park praying for a parking space to pop up, and waiting ages for a shuttle bus to stop that actually has room to let you on.

 Yosemite’s the kind of place you can devote an entire trip to, especially if you want to log some serious hiking time.
 For the purposes of this one week Northern California road trip itinerary, we’ll give it 3 days.